ductranprof99/hackintosh_setup/README.md

 ##### BigSur 11.0 or above (mine is 11.2.3)<br>
 -----
 ## About ethernet
-This git include intelmausiethernet kext, this kext support your hackintosh machine able to use ethernet port You can import this kext before or after the installation, with me is post-ins.
-Im using OCC to mount the efi volume then add the kext btw if you use OCC, the config.plist is auto update, pls save it somewhere else but not in the EFI volume (yea im veri serious)
+##### This git include intelmausiethernet kext, this kext support your hackintosh machine able to use ethernet port <br>
+##### You can import this kext before or after the installation, with me is post-ins.
+Im using OCC to mount the efi volume then add the kext.<br>
+**btw if you use OCC, the config.plist is auto update, pls save it somewhere else but not in the EFI volume (yea im veri serious)**
 -----
 ## Installation step-by-step<br>
 ##### Lười chụp bỏ mẹ:<br>